-- Dinghies shall Sign On prior to leaving the beach area and Sign Off upon returning to shore in accordance with the sailing instructions; - Couta Boats shall Sign On prior to starting their race with the start tower via VHF advising their Sail Number and Persons on Board.
-If a boat retires it is to advise the SSCBC tower via VHF at the first safe opportunity and advise when the boat has returned to the jetty or moorings. - Patrol and Support Vessels shall sign on via VHF with the SSCBC Tower with their Vessel name and Persons on Board and sign off when they return to the jetty or moorings.
+Dinghies shall Sign On prior to leaving the beach area and Sign Off upon returning to shore in accordance with the sailing instructions or training centre procedure for each session;

+Couta Boats shall Sign On prior to starting their race with the start tower via VHF advising their Sail Number and Persons on Board.
+If a boat retires it is to advise the SSCBC tower via VHF at the first safe opportunity and advise when the boat has returned to the jetty or moorings.

+Patrol and Support Vessels shall sign on via VHF with the SSCBC Tower with their Vessel name and Persons on Board and sign off when they return to the jetty or moorings.